Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Proposed Framework

-where \(f=[f_1, \cdots, f_n]^T \in \mathcal{F} \subset \mathbb{R}^n\) is a total disturbance vector in each input channel, {\(\bar{g}=[\mathbf{0}_{n\times n}, \mathbf{I}_{n\times n}]^T\), \(\mathbf{0}_{n\times n}\) and \(\mathbf{I}_{n\times n}\)} are \(n\times n\) zero and identity matrices, respectively.
-Note that \(u\) and \(f\) are in the same channel, {\textit{i.e.}, the \(n\times n\) matrix of the upper part of \(g(x)\) is a zero matrix and each row in the lower part of \(g(x)\) includes an independent input}, so \(f\) is a matched disturbance vector.
+where \(f=[f_1, \cdots, f_n]^T \in \mathcal{F} \subset \mathbb{R}^n\) is a total disturbance vector in each input channel, \(\bar{g}=[\mathbf{0}_{n\times n}, \mathbf{I}_{n\times n}]^T\), \(\mathbf{0}_{n\times n}\) and \(\mathbf{I}_{n\times n}\) are \(n\times n\) zero and identity matrices, respectively.
+Note that \(u\) and \(f\) are in the same channel, \emph{i.e.}, the \(n\times n\) matrix of the upper part of \(g(x)\) is a zero matrix and each row in the lower part of \(g(x)\) includes an independent input, so \(f\) is a matched disturbance vector.

-{To define safety sets for system \eqref{eq:RCBF_dynamics}, we consider an \(r\)-times continuously differentiable function \(h(x)\), where the relative degrees of \(h(x)\) with respect to both \(u\) and \(f\) are assumed to be \(r\), given that \(f\) is matched.
-A series of functions can be defined as follows:
+To define safety sets for system \eqref{eq:RCBF_dynamics}, we consider an \(r\)-times continuously differentiable function \(h(x)\), where the relative degrees of \(h(x)\) with respect to both \(u\) and \(f\) are \(r\), given that \(f\) is matched.
+A series of functions are defined as follows:

 where \(\gamma_1, \cdots, \gamma_r\) are positive constants.
 The corresponding series of safety sets are